akka/akka/akka-docs/rst/project/migration-guide-2.1.x-2.2.x.rst

 and automatically reply to with a ``ActorIdentity`` message containing the :class:`ActorRef`.

+You can also acquire an :class:`ActorRef` for an :class:`ActorSelection` with the ``resolveOne`` method of the :class:`ActorSelection`.
+It returns a ``Future`` of the matching :class:`ActorRef` if such an actor exists.
+It is completed with failure [[akka.actor.ActorNotFound]] if no such actor exists or the identification didn't complete within the supplied `timeout`.

 Read more about ``actorSelection`` in :ref:`docs for Java <actorSelection-java>` or :ref:`docs for Scala <actorSelection-scala>`.